 This enables you to obtain appropriate flash exposure for a specific part of the subject.
-Aim the viewfinder center over the subject, press the camera's $<\frac{1}{3}$ button, then compose the shot and take the picture.
+Aim the viewfinder center over the subject, press the camera's $< \frac{1}{K} >$ button, then compose the shot and take the picture.

-- Setting [mather a setting in the setti

-- In flash photography, set [ Shutter mode] to an option other than [Electronic]
+- In flash photography, set [ shutter mode] to an option other than [Electronic] ( ).

-(2).

-- The Speedlite will automatically fire an AF-assist beam as needed, if autofocusing is difficult under low light. - You can also set flash exposure compensation on the Quick Control screen (2) or in the [Flash function settings] setting of [☐: External Speedlite control] (2). - The camera can turn on certain Speedlites automatically when the camera is turned on.
+- The Speedlite will automatically fire an AF-assist beam as needed, if autofocusing is difficult under low light. - You can also set flash exposure compensation on the Quick Control screen (☑) or in the [Flash function settings] setting of [☐: External Speedlite control] (☑). - The camera can turn on certain Speedlites automatically when the camera is turned on.
 For details, refer to the instruction manual of Speedlites that support this feature.